 About Robert Scotellaro

-Robert Scotellaro was born and raised in New York City.
-He worked doing advertising layouts for Barnes & Noble for a time.
-Subsequently, he served as a combat medic in Vietnam, as well as a Ward-master in a makeshift Mash-like medical unit.
+Robert (Scotty) Scotellaro was born and raised on Manhattan’s Upper East Side.
+He has worked a variety of jobs, from being a riveter, to creating advertising layouts for Barnes & Noble.
+Robert subsequently served in Vietnam as a combat medic, and then as a Ward Master in a makeshift emergency medical unit.

 Returning home, he became a founding member of Earth People’s Park in Greenwich Village—a vast community outreach facility.
 Highlights from that period were playing bongos onstage while Allen Ginsberg recited his poetry, and hitting the jazz clubs and hangouts with Reggie Lucas (who would go on to produce Madonna’s first album and play for five years with Miles Davis).

 In 1970 he relocated to San Francisco and started a family.
 There, he published his work in a variety of literary journals, as well as five issues of Rolling Stone.
 He became actively involved in the S.F.
 Underground Comix scene (a convergence of counterculture artists from around the country) which included such luminaries as Robert Crumb and Art Spiegelman.
 He published over half a dozen books and pamphlets illustrated by underground artists/friends during that time.
 Later, he became the editor and publisher of a small poetry chapbook series, and would go on to co-edit One Sentence Poems (online) with Dale Wisely.